kbindesh/sonarqube-bootcamp/Module-05_SonarQube_integration_with_Jenkins/Readme.md

   MAVEN_HOME: /opt/apache-maven-3.9.8
   ```

-## Step-XX: Develop a new Maven Project
+## Step-04: Develop a new Maven Project

 - Launch VS Code (IDE) >> Create a new project folder and open it in the VS Code >> **View** menu >> **Terminal**